 The kladendrone (/ˈkleɪdəndrəʊn/) is a stranger which appears to wear a mask.
 This mask, though seemingly worn over its head, is fixed to its skin, with the edges extending in finger-width folds.
-The mask seems to be made of a rubber-cloth substance, the kladendrone's claws and teeth are composed of a harder form of this material.
+The mask seems to be made of a rubber-cloth substance, and the kladendrone's claws and teeth composed of a harder form of this material.
 Its flesh and other tissues, save for a creamy, gel-like substance present throughout its interior cavities, are firm, red and possess no other qualities of note.
 The gel, which resembles shaving foam in weight and texture, scintillates in bright light, and is cool to the touch.
 The kladendrone's skin and muscle tissue can regenerate from most injuries within an hour.

 The kladendrone's voice is high-pitched and shuddering, and is not capable of anything similar to language.

 The kladendrone appears in any structure which consists of rows of small rooms without adornment.
 Garages (particularly those for motorcycles), empty storage unit facilities, certain hotels, or stables, among others places, can all be likely sites for a kladendrone infestation.

 It always generates continually in the same spot, with populations being replenished (sometimes to abundance).

 The kladendrone seems impatient in demeanor.
 Not given to spontaneous travel, groups of kladendrone remain within the area in which they generate.
 Congregating in a singular mass, all appear to look forward and upward at a point, their heads bobbing and jerking to get the best view, and their voices overlapping, but not raucous.
 They vie to look over their neighbors, pushing with their shoulders at times, but not doing so rudely.
 Kladendrone at the center of the group seem to grow bored and leave after giving a derisive shake of the head, and meander at the edges before returning to press inside the congregation.